Menu

 #16: Do you show shipping information (delivery to shopper's location, costs, time)?

-Based on Baymard's researches, 64% of users look for shipping information on the product page.
-They want to know if you deliver to them, how much shipping will cost, and how long it will take.
+Based on Baymard's research, 64% of users look for shipping information on the product page.
+They want to know if you deliver to them, how much shipping will cost and how long it will take.
 That's why it's important to show that information on product pages.

 Why is it at this stage that 64% of users need to know delivery information, how much it will cost and how fast it will be?

 It's simple: no one wants to spend much time browsing products and then understand that delivery is too expensive or slow only at the last step.
-And because of this, many of them can abandon the purchase.
+Because of this, many of them can abandon their purchases.

 That is why it is essential to show delivery information (especially if you have it free and relatively fast) as early as possible.
 Clarity is crucial!